Freight Forwarder vs Third-Party Logistics (3PL)

 Cost modelPer-shipment fees and marginsStorage, pick-and-pack, outbound fees

-When to choose a Freight Forwarder
+When to Choose a Freight Forwarder

-When to choose Third-Party Logistics (3PL)
+When to Choose Third-Party Logistics (3PL)

-How T&C Logistics helps
+How T&C Logistics Complements Both Models

 Frequently Asked Questions